Polishko/SoftUni-Courses/README.md

 # SoftUni-Courses
-Courses from my education @SoftUni this is my first git exercise
+Courses from my education @SoftUni

+This is my first git exercise